-Seven years of negotiation resulted in the most advanced and progressive trade agreement to date.
+CETA will be the most advanced and progressive trade agreement to date.
 It contains ambitious chapters on sustainable development, labour and the environment.
-CETA will not only help foster trade and economic activity, but also allows the EU to shape globalization according to European values.
+CETA will not only help foster trade and economic activity, but also allows the EU and Canada to shape globalization according to our joint values.
 It will benefit producers, manufactures, exporters and consumers and will create jobs in many sectors in both the EU and Canada.

-The Comprehensive Economic and Trade Agreement (CETA) is a milestone beyond doubt that sets the benchmark for future agreements such as the Transatlantic Trade and Investment Partnership (TTIP)
+The Comprehensive Economic and Trade Agreement (CETA) is clearly a milestone that sets the benchmark for future trade agreements.